Thood50/401-data-structures-and-algorithms/Data Structures/Linked_List/Linked_List-ReadME.md

 -create a insert method that takes a value and adds it to the front of the LL
 -create a includes method that checks a value agaisnt all values in the ll and returns true if found or false if not found
 -create a print method that displays the values of all Nodes in the LL in the console
+-create a append method which adds a new node witha given value to the end of the list
+-create a insertBefore method which add a new node with the given value immediately before a given value
+-create a insertAfter method which add a new node with the give value immedietely after a given value

 <h2>Setup: </h2>